praveenjuge/notes/README.md

 # Notes

-Some notes for future reference.
+A site to store my notes :)